luvnyen/gdp-labs-weekly-report-generator/templates/template.example.md

 <p style="font-size: 0.8em; color: #888; font-style: italic;">
     All times are in UTC+07:00.<br>
     This weekly report is generated using GitHub, Google, and SonarQube APIs.<br>
-    Accomplishments are summarized using the Gemini API LLM.
+    Accomplishments are summarized using the Gemini API LLM.<br>
+    Enhanced with AI Agents using crewAI to personalize the report approach.
 </p>